sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 ### SetNFTDescriptor

-Emitted when the contract admin sets the NFT descriptor contract.
+Emitted when the admin sets a new NFT descriptor contract.

 ```solidity
 event SetNFTDescriptor(